Pecan Brownies

 Total Time 35 minutes

-Pecan Brownies have a classic gooey, chocolatey brownie base made with simple pantry ingredients and crunchy pecans mixed in.
+Pecan Brownies have a classic gooey, chocolatey base made with simple pantry ingredients and a little crunch mixed in!

 This is an easy twist on classic Chocolate Brownies with a little extra crunch.
 They are a simple Dessert Recipe ready in under 40 minutes that’s sure to be an instant family favorite!